scheillaartifon/scheillaartifon/README.md

 ## About My Current Job 💻
 🚀 Full-Stack Web Developer at Cfaz.net, a dental radiology system. <br>
-🔍 I use tools like Hotjar to analyze whether the features meet their goals and if users can easily perform the desired actions. <br>
+🎨 Creator of user interfaces (UI Design) for new features. <br>
 📱 Creator of the Progressive Web Apps (PWAs) published on the Google and Apple stores.

 ## What I'm Currently Studying 📚
 🎓 Final year of my degree in Systems Analysis and Development at PUCPR. <br>
 📚 Currently reading Clean Code. <br>
-🔧 Taking a Vue course to complement my front-end skills.
+🔧 Taking a Vue course to complement my front-end learning.

 ##
 <div>